OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ## Applications Processing Malformed Data

 Certain XML parsers have the ability to recover malformed documents.
-They can be instructed to try their best to return a valid tree with all the content that they can manage to parse, regardless of the document’s noncompliance with the specifications.
+They can be instructed to try their best to return a valid tree with all the content that they can manage to parse, regardless of the document's noncompliance with the specifications.
 Since there are no predefined rules for the recovery process, the approach and results may not always be the same.
 Using malformed documents might lead to unexpected issues related to data integrity.

 The following two scenarios illustrate attack vectors a parser will analyze in recovery mode: